 During my three years at MSU, I did continue to play solo shows; however, my main focus was poetry.
 MSU gave me the opportunity to teach English Composition.
 While at MSU I married Missy Renee Smith (from North Carolina).
 I knew she had to be the one if she would leave the beach and travel with me to the Deep South.
 I graduated in 2011 with a MFA in Creative Writing: Poetry and a MA in English.

 After graduation in 2011, my wife and I returned to North Carolina, moving to Carolina Beach.
-Here I am able to focus on my writing, artwork, and music.
-My chapbook manuscript, Fantasies of Men, will be published in 2013 by Main Street Rag.
-Also, My Heart Belongs to Buffalo will release their first E.P. in the 2013.
+There I was able to focus on my writing, artwork, and music.
+My chapbook manuscript, Fantasies of Men, won the Main Street Rag 2012 contest and was published in 2013 by Main Street Rag.